michaeltouati/ESVM/readme.md

 # Plotting the simulation results

-All simulation results are stored in files located in the folder 'results'.
+All simulation results are stored in files located in the directory 'results'.
-Python scripts allowing to extract and plot the simulation results are located in the folder 'sources/plot'.
+Python scripts allowing to extract and plot the simulation results are located in the directory 'sources/plot'.
 They can be used by simply typing :
 ```sh
 make plot
 ```
 to plot all the results, even when the simulation is still running.
-The resulting plots will be stored in the folder 'figures'.
+The resulting plots will be stored in the directory 'figures'.
 It can also be plotted separately :
 - the energies scalar plots by typing :
 ```sh
 make plot_energies